temporalio/edu-interacting-with-workflows-typescript-code/samples/custom-search-attributes/README.md

 ## Part A: Setting Your Custom Search Attribute

-1. First, you will set your custom search attribute, `isOrderFailed`, which is set to a boolean.
-You can do this in one of your terminals with the following command: `temporal operator search-attribute create --namespace default --name isOrderFailed --type bool`.
+1. First, you will set your custom Search Attribute, `isOrderFailed`, to a boolean.
+2. You can do this in one of your terminals with the following command: `temporal operator search-attribute create --namespace default --name isOrderFailed --type bool`.

-2. You can also see all the search attributes you have with the command: `temporal operator search-attribute list`.
+3. You can also see all the Search Attributes you have with the command: `temporal operator search-attribute list`.
 You will now see `isOrderFailed` in this list.

-3. In the `client.ts` file, we then set our custom search attribute by adding it to the options when starting a Workflow execution using (`WorkflowOptions.searchAttributes`)[https://typescript.temporal.io/api/interfaces/client.WorkflowOptions#searchattributes].
+4. In the `client.ts` file, we then set our custom Search Attribute by adding it to the options when starting a Workflow execution using (`WorkflowOptions.searchAttributes`)[https://typescript.temporal.io/api/interfaces/client.WorkflowOptions#searchattributes].
+This is optional in this case, and this is more for setting Static Attributes that are known at the start of the Workflow.
+However, we have done so in this file for demonstration purposes.

 ## Part B: Upserting Attributes

-Within the `pizzaWorkflow` code, we will now dynamically update search attributes using [`upsertSearchAttributes`](https://typescript.temporal.io/api/namespaces/workflow#upsertsearchattributes).
+Within the `pizzaWorkflow` code, we will now dynamically update Search Attributes using [`upsertSearchAttributes`](https://typescript.temporal.io/api/namespaces/workflow#upsertsearchattributes).

 1. In `pizzaWorkflow.ts`, we use `upsertSearchAttributes({ isOrderFailed: [false] })` to indicate that the order has not failed in the part of the logic when the Workflow has received the Signal that the order has been fulfilled.